 Step 3 – Churn the Ice Cream

 Prepare the ice cream machine according to the manufacturer’s instructions.
-Give the ice cream mix a stir.
-With the machine running, pour the chilled ice cream base through the canister and into the ice cream machine.
+Give the ice cream custard a stir.
+With the machine running, pour the chilled ice cream custard through the canister and into the ice cream machine.
 Leave to churn until nice and fluffy.

 Remove the machine from the container and place the container, covered with a lid, into the freezer.
 Leave for 3-4 hours for the ice cream to set properly, before serving or removing to another container.